alexermolov/chesskit-pro/README.md

 ## 🖥️ Desktop App

-ChessKit is available as a native desktop application built with Electron:
+ChessKit Pro is available as a native desktop application built with Electron:

 - **Cross-platform** - Available for Windows, macOS, and Linux
 - **Offline Analysis** - Full Stockfish analysis without internet connection